danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Care Advisor is a suite of "moonshot" AI offerings where each explores one division of medical imaging.
 This is my part in one of those moonshots.

 Note that this project is a less traditional example of my work as a product designer because the final solution has no interface.
 Instead, I helped design and build the most ambitious AI service within the IBM Watson Health portfolio.
 However, if you're really looking for an interaction design example, see <a href="../work/ibm-clinical-review.html">IBM Watson Clinical Review</a>.

+## The Problem

+Mammography is the most effective non-invasive procedure used to detect early signs of breast cancer.
+As a result, women worldwide depend on radiologists, which are doctors that diagnose diseases using medical imaging, to identify any findings in their breast that may indicate cancer.

+These radiologists are responsible for looking at, or "reading", the mammograms, after which they submit a report back to the patient's primary care physician, detailing what they find.

+However, the business challenged us with an open problem: *there is a global shortage of radiologists and institutions are struggling to keep up with mammography demand.*

+Our high level goals were to:
+- Address the increasing global backlog of mammograms
+- Leverage artificial intelligence as part of the Care Advisor suite
+- Empower radiologists&mdash;not replace them

 ## My Role